lijunsong/pollen-rock/README.md

 *Note:*
 - [x] means the feature has been implemented.
-- Only Chrome and Safari are supported.
+- The built-in editor supports only Chrome and Safari (Other browsers are not tested)

 These useful features are made possible because the back-end of Pollen-Rock is written in Racket.
 It understands your configuration